Ready for an adventure? If you are among the many wondering where to stay in Glacier National Park, follow along. This is THE post!

 🍃 What is the best time of year to visit Glacier National Park?

-The best time of the year to visit Glacier National Park is in late June through mid-September.
+The best time of the year for a visit to Glacier National Park is summer, from early June through mid-September.

 📅 How many days do you need in Glacier National Park?

-To see all the big attractions in the park and try the different activities, I recommend spending between 3 or 4 days in Glacier National Park.
+To see all the big attractions in the park and try the different activities, I recommend spending between 3 and 4 days in Glacier National Park.

-❓ Is it better to stay in Whitefish or Kalispell?
+❓ Is it better to stay in Whitefish vs Kalispell?

-The 2 towns are a bit different, if you’re looking to spend most of your time doing outdoor activities, then I recommend staying in Whitefish but if you’re traveling with your family, I recommend staying in Kalispell.
+The 2 towns are a bit different; if you’re looking to spend most of your time doing outdoor activities, then I recommend staying in Whitefish, but if you’re traveling with family, I recommend staying in Kalispell.

 What a fun adventure!
 I hope this post helped you decide where to stay in Glacier National Park and whether you should stay near the west or east entrance.

-There are so many hotel options in this post, but here are my top 2 favorite ones, both located in Columbia Falls:
+There are so many accommodation options in this post, but here are my top 2 favorite ones:

-Once you decide which accommodation you want, make sure you book it in advance!
-That way you can get the best deals and prices!
+Once you decide which accommodation you want, make sure you book it in advance to get the best deals!